-No, international citizens can invest in companies listed on WAX, but you will be asked to provide additional documentation in order for us to comply with existing regulations.
+No, international citizens can invest in opportunities offered by Veracor, but you will be asked to provide additional documentation in order for us to comply with existing regulations.

 We supports payments via credit card, debit card, an automated clearing house (ACH), wire transfer, or physical check.
 This fee is waived for investments larger than $3,000.

 Investments greater than $10,000 must be completed via ACH or wire transfer while investments greater than $20,000 must be completed via wire transfer.

 Liquidation events are events that allow for those with equity in a company to cash out some or all of their shares.
 These events are typically initial public offerings (IPOs), acquisitions by another company, or a merger.